5rahim/seanime/README.md

 - Stream torrents directly to your media player without downloading using Bittorrent, Torbox and Real-Debrid
 - Support for qBittorrent, Transmission, Torbox and Real-Debrid for downloading
 - Auto-downloading for new episodes with custom filters
-- Built-in video player <sub>*(Denshi app only)*</sub>
+- Built-in video player with Seanime Denshi
 - MPV, VLC, MPC-HC, and mobile player app support for watching
 - Transcoding and direct play for streaming to any device web browser
 - Online streaming with support for multiple web sources & extensions
 - Read and download manga chapters with support for multiple sources & extensions
-- Extensive extension and plugin system for adding new tools, sources, & providers.
+- Extension system for adding new sources and features
 - Schedule for tracking upcoming or missed episodes
 - Customizable UI
 - And more